How to Become a Mental Health Nurse

-Your patients may experience extreme mania or depression making engaging with them difficult.
+Your patients may experience extreme mania or depression, making engaging with them difficult.
 They could have thoughts of ending their own life and even a plan to act on it.
-This can turn a routine visit into crisis intervention, turning your entire day upside down.
+This can turn a routine visit into a crisis intervention, turning your entire day upside down.

-Problem-solving, strong interpersonal communication skills, observational skills and good judgement are also essential skills for mental health nurses.
+Problem-solving, strong interpersonal communication skills, observational skills and good judgement are essential skills for Mental Health Nurses.

 - Working together for patients.
 Patients come first in everything we do